 I’m not my mom’s best friend, nor am I looking to be, I’d rather be her amazing son.
 I can be an amazing son, and communicate with her in the best way possible, or I can choose to always play a role that may or may not resonate with her.

 I once had a female boss who was married to a somewhat effeminate guy.
 And I could tell that every time she was around me, she found me appealing.
 Not attractive, she wasn’t trying to come on to me or anything, but she enjoyed my masculinity.
 I especially noticed it when I was with the both of them.
-I would tell them a story about something I did for my girlfriend at the time, and she would look at him and say something passive aggressive like, “I wish things like that happened to me.”
+I would tell them a story about something I did for my girlfriend at the time, and she would look at him and say something passive-aggressive like, “I wish things like that happened to me.”

 She wanted more masculinity in her life, but since she didn’t get that from her husband, she became more masculine herself.
 The problem was, he was completely comfortable being feminine, but she wasn’t completely comfortable being masculine.
 I believe they’re still together, but not without the tension that stems from that disharmony.

 When you think about the people you don’t get along with, does masculine and feminine play a role?
-There are a multitude of reasons not to get along with someone, but sometimes you don’t know the reason.
+There is a multitude of reasons not to get along with someone, but sometimes you don’t know the reason.
 You just have differences and you can’t figure out why.
 I’m willing to bet it’s because of the roles you are both playing.
 There’s an incompatibility and neither one of you is willing to back down or try on a different role just to see what happens.

 That would be an interesting test, wouldn’t it?

 Alright, let’s wrap this up.
 What we know is that feminine and masculine simply represent how we respond in life.
 They do not inherently represent women and men.
 In fact, nowadays, you can’t even go there.
 Everyone is open about their preferences and sexuality, along with their individuality, that the world has no choice but to accept that the liberty to be yourself is here to stay.
-People have become more free and more balanced, but there are many who still aren’t.
+People have become freer and more balanced, but there are many who still aren’t.

 The younger generation seems to have picked up on this much easier than the older generations.
 They may not know they are more balanced, but from what I’ve seen there is a homogeny going on in a sense.
 The term “Metrosexual” was created to describe people who are comfortable expressing both aspects of the masculine and feminine.

 The problem might arise when you are looking for someone to love, and can’t find another person that complements you because you are so in between that you don’t have needs one way or another.
 Who knows, maybe that’s where bisexuality comes in.
-After all, many bisexual people are probably perfectly comfortable with both the masculine and feminine aspects of themselves, and are comfortable with the complementary qualities in either masculine or feminine people.
+After all, many bisexual people are probably perfectly comfortable with both the masculine and feminine aspects of themselves and are comfortable with the complementary qualities in either masculine or feminine people.

 But it’s good to remember that when someone is being more feminine or more masculine, it’s perfectly normal.
 In fact, you can be mostly one or the other, as long as your relationships either complement or amplify your role.
 If however, they don’t, that’s when trouble sets in.
 And it’s usually something you can’t identify.
 After all, how many people consider masculine versus feminine gender roles in relationships anyway?
 It’s not a common thought process.

 Life can be so fulfilling when you are flexible in your behavior.
 You will of course have a preferred, or dominant role.
 You may be more feminine, and enjoy being that way.
 In which case, you can choose to be masculine when the time is right.
 This is when flexibility is so important.
 Remember, the one who is most flexible controls the system.
-If you can pull out a behavior that is not very characteristic of you, you can more often than not get the outcomes you want.
+If you can pull out behavior that is not very characteristic of you, you can more often than not get the outcomes you want.

 But it doesn’t mean you compromise who you are.
 If a moment calls for a masculine response, then you do it for all the right reasons.
 You allow that part of you to come out, and you take action.
 If it calls for a feminine response, you accept and embrace it, and utilize it as needed.